Catholic Studies

 Dr. Tony Alonso

-Aquinas Assistant Professor of Theology and Culture; Director of Catholic Studies
+Aquinas Associate Professor of Theology and Culture; Director of Catholic Studies

 Dr. Antonio Eduardo Alonso works at the intersection of theology and culture, with a particular focus on worship and ritual practices.
 In 2019 he was awarded the Catherine Mowry LaCugna Award from the Catholic Theological Society of America for his essay “Listening for the Cry: Certeau Beyond Strategies and Tactics” (Modern Theology, 2017).
 Alonso’s first book, Commodified Communion: Eucharist, Consumer Culture, and the Practice of Everyday Life (Fordham University Press, 2021) was awarded the 2021 Hispanic Theological Initiative Book Prize.
 In addition to his scholarly work, Dr. Alonso is a Latin Grammy-nominated composer of sacred music.